 By: Mary Caserta, MD, FAAP & Andrea Jones, MD, FAAP

-Almost all children get RSV at least once before they are 2 years old.
+Almost all children get respiratory syncytial virus (RSV) at least once before they are 2 years old.
 For most healthy children, RSV is like a cold.
-But, some children get very sick with RSV.
+But some children get very sick with RSV.

 What is RSV?

-RSV (or respiratory syncytial virus) is one of the many viruses that cause respiratory illness―illnesses of the nose, throat, and lungs.
-This virus occurs in the late fall through early spring months, but can vary in different parts of the country.
+This virus usually occurs in the late fall through early spring months.
+The timing can vary in some parts of the country.